nektra/Deviare2/README.md

-Deviare is a professional hooking engine for instrumenting arbitrary Win32 functions, COM objects, and functions which symbols are located in program databases (PDBs).
+Deviare is a professional hooking engine for instrumenting arbitrary Win32 functions, COM objects, and functions whose symbols are located in program databases (PDBs).
 It can intercept unmanaged code in 32-bit and 64-bit applications.
 It is implemented as a COM component, so it can be integrated with all the programming languages which support COM, such as C/C++, VB, C#,